Self-avoiding walks and polygons on hyperbolic graphs: Preliminaries

 \subsection{Cheeger constant and spectral radius}

 Consider an infinite, locally finite, connected graph $G$.
-The \defi{adjacent matrix} of $G$ is a matrix $A$ such that its $(x,y)$ entry $A(x,y)$ is one when $x$ are connected with an edge, and zero otherwise.
+The \textit{adjacency matrix} of $G$ is the matrix $A$ such that its $(x,y)$ entry $A(x,y)$ is one when $x$ and $y$ are connected with an edge, and zero otherwise.
 The quantity

-does not depend on the choice of $x$ and $y$, and is called the \defi{spectral radius} associated to $A$.
+does not depend on the choice of $x$ and $y$, and is called the \textit{spectral radius} associated to $A$.

-Let $K$ set of vertices of $G$.
-The \defi{edge boundary} $\partial K$ of $K$ is the set of edges of $G$ with exactly one endvertex in $K$.
-The \defi{edge Cheeger constant} of $G$ is defined by
+Let $K$ be a set of vertices of $G$.
+The \textit{edge boundary} $\partial^E K$ of $K$ is the set of edges of $G$ with exactly one endvertex in $K$.
+The \textit{edge Cheeger constant} of $G$ is defined by

 where the infimum ranges over all finite sets of vertices $K$.
-The edge Cheeger constant of $\mathcal{H}(d,k)$ has been calculated by H{\"a}ggstr{\"o}m, Jonasson and Lyons in \cite{HagJoLy} and is given by
+The edge Cheeger constant of $\pazocal{H}(d,k)$ has been calculated by H{\"a}ggstr{\"o}m, Jonasson and Lyons in \cite{HagJoLy} and is given by

-We remark that the vertex Cheeger constant of the hyperbolic tessellations $\mathcal{H}(d,k)$ with $k=3$ or $4$ has been computed in \cite{SitePercoPlane}.
+We remark that the vertex Cheeger constant of the hyperbolic tessellations $\pazocal{H}(d,k)$ with $k=3$ or $4$ has been computed in \cite{SitePercoPlane}.
 The edge Cheeger constant and the spectral radius on $G$ are related via the inequality

 where now $d$ denotes the maximum degree of $G$.
 The above inequality has been proved by Mohar in \cite{MoharSpectral}.